sujay737/first-repository/README.md

 - Use of extension AI to resolve minor issues of the class, 'card', but most of the time was not used.
 - Use of ChatGPT to generate some text and fix formatting.
 Used to expand on elements in the 'css'.

+# Instructions of Opening the Website:

+1. Download all the files into Visual Studio Code.
+2. Right click the Flask_PWA_Programming_For_The_Web_Task_Template file and press, 'Open in Integrated Terminal'.
+3. When the terminal fully loads (appears as one or two white lines of code), then type, 'python main.py' (without the apostrophes).
+4. It will generate a few links but click the first link to follow it to the website.

 # End of Documentation